aandrew-me/tgpt/README.md

 - Socks5 Proxy [ `socks5://ip:port ]`
 - Socks5 Auth [ `socks5://user:pass@ip:port` ]

-If you want to use a proxy, create `config.txt` file in the same directory where the program is located and write your proxy configuration there.
+If you want to use a proxy, create `proxy.txt` file in the same directory where the program is located and write your proxy configuration there.

 Example: